 This course begins with the late Roman era (AD 33-476) and focuses on the Middle Ages (476-1453), covering the period from the early Church to the fall of Constantinople.
-Topics include the fall of Rome, the early Church, legends of King Arthur, the rise of Islam, the Holy Roman Empire, the Vikings, the Norman Conquest,
+Topics include the fall of Rome, the early Church, legends of King Arthur, the rise of Islam, the Holy Roman Empire, the Vikings, the Norman Conquest, the Magna Carta, the Hundred Years' War, and the early Renaissance.
+World geography is also heavily emphasized in this course.

-AUGUSTINE CHRISTIAN ACADEMY • 6310 E. 30TH STREET - TULSA, OK • 918.832.4600 • WWW.ACATULSA.ORG
+AUGUSTINE CHRISTIAN ACADEMY ● 6310 E. 30th Street - Tulsa, OK ● 918.832.4600 ● www.acatulsa.org